Sums of even powers of k-regulous functions: Sums of even powers of -regulous functions

-Note that the function $f_k$ is actually $(2k-1)$-regulous. \begin{remark} In Dellzells PhD Thesis \cite{Delzell} he showed that the set of bad points of a nonnegative polynomial on $\R^n$ has codimension at least 3.
-The above result shows that the set of bad points of a nonnegative $k$-regulous function on $\R^n$ for $k\geq 1 $ and $n\geq 2$ can have codimension equal to 2. \end{remark}
+Note that the function $f_k$ is actually $(2k-1)$-regulous. \begin{remark} In Dellzell's PhD Thesis \cite{Delzell} it is shown that the set of ``bad points" of a nonnegative polynomial on $\R^n$ has codimension at least 3.
+The above result shows that the set of ``bad points" of a nonnegative $k$-regulous function on $\R^n$ for $k\geq 1 $ and $n\geq 2$ can have codimension 2. \end{remark}